lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
-When an ACK is not received by the fragment sender, the latter retransmits an all-1 empty fragment, which serves as an ACK request.
+When an ACK is not received by the fragment sender, the latter sends an all-1 empty fragment, which serves as an ACK request.
 The maximum number of ACK requests is MAX_ACK_REQUESTS.
 The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).

- o  Window mode - ACK-on-error.
+ o  Window mode - ACK-on-error (ACK-on-error).
    The ACK-on-error option is suitable for links offering relatively low L2 data unit loss probability.
 This option reduces the number of ACKs transmitted by the fragment receiver.
 This may be especially beneficial in asymmetric